ahmad-rahnavard/Practical-Piece-Of-Codes/README.md

-Deploy a DNS TXT record under the name `_acme-challenge.web-art.ir` with the given hash: e.g.
+Deploy a DNS TXT record under the name `_acme-challenge.web-art.ir` with the given hash:

+e.g.
 `D5rdZ_XRvg7ZSzQTWn_qqi7PAgWrZx2QpsRfvdEPtjY`

 -----------------------------------------------------------

-Create a file containing just the given data: e.g:
+Create a file containing just the given data:

+e.g:
 `5qGLPvHpLbz6lCkexnQ6vDJmqXZLe9Rc1pPed6mpTMI.VmchDTb2qJ0jTx_oY6rVL0YgAFUBcDrsLQBLS7W-SKU`

-And make it available on your web server at the given URL: e.g:
+And make it available on your web server at the given URL:

+e.g:
 `http://web-art.ir/.well-known/acme-challenge/5qGLPvHpLbz6lCkexnQ6vDJmqXZLe9Rc1pPed6mpTMI`

+Your certificate and chain have been saved at:

+`/etc/letsencrypt/live/salamattrading.com/fullchain.pem`

+Your key file has been saved at:

+`/etc/letsencrypt/live/salamattrading.com/privkey.pem`

 # Windows [:arrow_up:](#index)